 Containers are stand-alone packages holding the software needed to create a very specific computing environment.
 If you need a very specialized environment, you can create your own container or use one that is already installed on Bridges.
 Singularity is the only type of container supported on Bridges.

 However, in many cases, Bridges has all the software you will need.
 Before creating a container for your work, check the extensive list of software that has been installed on Bridges.
 While logged in to Bridges, you can also get a list of installed packages by typing

 If you need a package that is not available on Bridges, you can request that it be installed by emailing email@example.com.
 You can also install software packages in your own file spaces and, in some cases, we can provide assistance if you encounter difficulties.

 Singularity is the only container software supported on Bridges.
-You can create a Singularity container, copy it to Bridges and then execute your container on Bridges, where it can use Bridges's compute nodes and filesystems.
+You can create a Singularity container, copy it to Bridges and then execute your container on Bridges, where it can use Bridges' compute nodes and filesystems.
 In your container you can use any software required by your application: a different version of CentOS, a different Unix operating system, any software in any specific version needed.
-You can set up your Singularity container without any intervention from PSC staff.
+You can install your Singularity container without any intervention from PSC staff.

-See the PSC documentation on Singularity for more details on its usage on Bridges.
+See the PSC documentation on Singularity for more details on producing your own container and Singularity use on Bridges.